FoxxMD/context-mod/docs/examples/recentActivity/README.md

 ### Examples

-* [Free Karma Subreddits](/docs/examples/recentActivity/freeKarma.json5) - Check if the Author has recently posted in any "free karma" subreddits
+* Free Karma Subreddits [YAML](/docs/examples/recentActivity/freeKarma.yaml) | [JSON](/docs/examples/recentActivity/freeKarma.json5) - Check if the Author has recently posted in any "free karma" subreddits
-* [Submission in Free Karma Subreddits](/docs/examples/recentActivity/freeKarmaOnSubmission.json5) - Check if the Author has posted the Submission this check is running on in any "free karma" subreddits recently
+* Submission in Free Karma Subreddits [YAML](/docs/examples/recentActivity/freeKarmaOnSubmission.yaml) | [JSON](/docs/examples/recentActivity/freeKarmaOnSubmission.json5) - Check if the Author has posted the Submission this check is running on in any "free karma" subreddits recently